lawrenceevalyn/THE-DISS/README.md

 Not planning to show a chapter to the full committee until September, now, but I want to do more than finish Ch 1 by then....
 I'm feeling really poorly grounded in 18thC lit (again).

 In the onsen it seemed like a good next step to dive really deep into research on Charlotte Smith's print publication history, and to make a spreadsheet of all print-historical claims I found about her.
-I'd definitely like to do this for Hannah More, but I think I like Charlotte Smith more so I'd rather start there..
+I'd definitely like to do this for Hannah More, but I think I like Charlotte Smith more so I'd rather start there... but it looks like the basic starting places there are all physical books that'll take some work to acquire.
+Made a preliminary list.
+Not a lot of monographs on her!

 ## April 12, 2019